 One thing that is perennial with great leaders is that they are adaptable to changes.
 Great leaders have the ideology of constant innovation.
 Even if things are going great, leaders often look for more space to optimize.

-“Management is doing things right, leadership is doing the right things”- Peter Drucker
+Management is doing things right; leadership is doing the right things- Peter Drucker.

-The Coach vs The Dictator
+The Coach Vs. The Dictator

 Well, a dictator might be a bit harsh, but you get the idea.
 Conventional managers discard motivation over getting results.

 A few old school managers are known to micromanage, but micromanagement is not all that negative.
 Among other things, micromanagement can help a new employee come up to pace with the working standards of the industry.
-A new employee might prefer the guidance of a conventional and dependable manager than a flamboyant leader.
+A new employee might prefer the guidance of a conventional and dependable manager to a flamboyant leader.

 When a discussion regarding leaders and managers pops up, managers usually get the stick.
 But one thing’s for sure, experienced managers are known to get their job done.